deng-wf/deng-wf.github.io/_pages/about.md

   - /about.html
 ---

 Wenfeng Deng is an Assistant Researcher in the Pengcheng National Laboratory.
-He received his Ph.D. in Control Science and Engineering from Central South University in 2024, advised by Prof. Chunhua Yang, and his B.E. from Central South University in 2019.
-He also workes as a visiting student at the College of Computing and Data Science at Nanyang Technological University from 2023 to 2024, advised by Prof. Jun Luo.
+He received his Ph.D. in Control Science and Engineering from Central South University (https://www.csu.edu.cn/) in 2024, advised by Prof. Chunhua Yang, and his B.E. from Central South University in 2019.
+He also worked as a visiting student at the College of Computing and Data Science at Nanyang Technological University (https://www.ntu.edu.sg/) from 2023 to 2024, advised by Prof. Jun Luo.

 Research Interests
 ======